qiot-project/qiot-manufacturing-factory-installer/README.md

 ## Step 2:

 - Install helm template sno-install.
+It contains the heml chart for the software infrastructure piece.

 This template will contain the components required to deploy MongoDB, PostgreSQL and AMQ Broker.